bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 * constructed using splines
 * produced by an easing function

+Additionally, [`EasingCurve`]s are designed for smoothly transitioning between a start and an end value (like in procedural animation or UI tweening).
+Bevy 0.15 provides 33 (!) prebuilt [`EaseFunction`]s: linear, quadratic, elastic and much much more.

 Additionally, the `Curve` API provides adaptors for taking an existing curve and modifying its output and/or parametrization.
 It is similar to the `Iterator` interface in this way.

 For example: